2 dead at Hong Kong International Airport after cargo plane skids off runway into the sea

 The attack came as worshippers were gathered to mark Yom Kippur, which is considered the holiest day of the year in Judaism.

-Starmer, who was in Denmark for a summit with European leaders when the attack occurred, said he was returning to the U.K. and would be chairing an emergency “COBRA” meeting — a gathering of senior officials to discuss and respond to national emergencies.
+Starmer was in Copenhagen, Denmark, for a summit with European leaders when the incident occurred.
+The prime minister said he was returning to the U.K. and would be chairing an emergency “COBRA” meeting — a gathering of senior officials to discuss and respond to national emergencies.

 London Mayor Sadiq Khan said in a post to X he was “horrified by the violent attack.”